Woutitit/woutitit.github.io/personal-improvement/song-starting-routine.md

 You can open the DAW at any moment, screw around as you used to or work on other in progress songs.
 The process here is just a process that you follow for a certain song at your own pace and with as many in-between-other-stuff.

 This one is just meant to make you more consistent.
-Also, it helps to put in in concrete tasks what portion you're going to do (and timebox it).
+Also, it helps to put in concrete tasks what portion you're going to do (and timebox it).

 ## In short
 1. Think (roughly) of the genre that you want to make.